It's very disappointing, really slack: Langer on slow over-rate in Melbourne Test | Sports-Games

-Head coach Justin Langer on Tuesday said Australia were ''really slack'' in not maintain their over-rate in the Melbourne Test against India which eventually cost them a place in the World Test Championships final.
+Head coach Justin Langer on Tuesday said Australia was ''really slack'' in not maintaining their over-rate in the Melbourne Test against India which eventually cost them a place in the World Test Championships final.

-Australia were fined four WTC points for being two overs behind in the second Test of the four-match series.
+Australia was fined four WTC points for being two overs behind in the second Test of the four-match series.

 India recently beat England 3-1 in a home Test series to set up a WTC final clash with New Zealand in June and Australia could have qualified in place of the Kiwis if not for that slow over-rate penalty.